 The Pfeiffers have both enjoyed established careers in addition to their success as winemakers.
 Robin taught Spanish for 32 years and was a middle-school counselor, and Danuta was a broadcast journalist and is an award-winning author.
 In 1984, when they learned that their family’s chicken ranch and sheep farm would excel in growing fine Pinot Noir and Pinot Gris, they transformed it into a vineyard.

 Robin’s passion for education remains on full display at the winery.
 Its unique tasting room is a candle-lit cave offering educational and personal, one-on-one winetasting experiences.
-Among these are the couple’s famous Pinot Clinics, which guests of The Gauguin will enjoy aboard the April 7, 2018, cruise.
+The Pfeiffer’s wine knowledge, enthusiasm, and stories will enchant you as much as their highly regarded wine!

 Join us for a wine lecture and a tasting of Pfeiffer Winery wines when Robin and Danuta come aboard The Gauguin.

 other guest hosts appearing on the m/s Paul Gauguin

 Denis’s life calling was revealed to him when he led a group of Bora Bora junior high school students on a field trip, on which they viewed a pristine coral colony.
 Returning just days later, he found that the coral had been destroyed by the anchors of small boats.
 And he decided to do something about it.

 The University Distinguished Professor of Cultural Geography at Western Kentucky University, Dr. David Keeling has visited more than 185 countries and studied a wide range of topics, from the geography of exploration and discovery to socio-economic change.
 Join us aboard The Gauguin as he shares his expertise in a series of fascinating lectures.